-The bands of contribution rates for pensionable pay received between 1 April 2024 and 31 March 2025 are shown in Table 2.
+The bands of contribution rates for pensionable pay received between 1 April 2025 and 31 March 2026 are shown in Table 2.
 The employee pays contributions at the appropriate band rate on all pensionable pay received in respect of that job or at half that rate if the employee is in the 50/50 section.

-The the appropriate employee contribution rate is determined by the employee’s actual pensionable pay, not their F T E pensionable pay.
+The appropriate employee contribution rate is determined by the employee’s actual pensionable pay, not their F T E pensionable pay.

 These contribution rates should not be used for any backdated payments that relate to the period before 1 April 2014 – see section 8.